BUSS® in Education

 Introductory Webinar

 It can be helpful, if a school is considering either the BUSS® in Early Years Groupwork Programme or being supported to use BUSS® with an individual child, to have a whole school twilight training.
 This 1.5-hour session introduces the school team to BUSS®, building understanding of the role of the earliest relationships in a child’s life in establishing a foundation of bodily regulation.
-Good bodily regulation (a child having enough core stability to be able to sit on a chair or the carpet, feel confident when they’re moving and able to do things like jump with both feet off the ground) and these forms the foundation for the development of more complex motor skills (like being able to write or focus on what is being taught rather than having to concentrate on sitting or not falling over).
+Good bodily regulation (a child having enough core stability to be able to sit on a chair or the carpet, to feel confident when they’re moving and be able to do things like jump with both feet off the ground) forms the foundation for the development of more complex motor skills (like being able to write or focus on what is being taught rather than having to concentrate on sitting or not falling over).
 This platform of good bodily regulation allows children to begin to be able to manage friendships and emotional regulation, both of which are steps towards learning and cognitive tasks.

 The training supports staff to consider children in their setting, thinking about their foundation sensorimotor systems and how this impacts their capacity to function in school.
-It can be delivered in person for schools local to us, or remotely.
+It can be delivered in-person for schools local to us, or remotely.

-BUSS® In Education Early Years Group Work
+LEAPlets – BUSS® in Education Early Years Group Work

 Working with parents or carers, the weekly group focuses on building bodily and emotional regulation.
 Parents and carers are encouraged to do the activities from the group at home, and school staff can supplement the work of the group in sessions within school.

-BUSS® In Education Group Work Training
+BUSS® in Education Group Work Training

-Once enrolled on the BUSS® in Education Groupwork training programme, schools will be sent the BUSS® in Early Years handbook, which is the manual for running the group.
+Once enrolled on the LEAPlets training programme, schools will be sent the LEAPlets BUSS® in Early Years handbook, which is the manual for running the group.
 It contains detailed plans for each group, a description of resources needed, pre and post group measures, letters for parents and carers and detailed information about grading / differentiating activities according to the needs of individual children.

-The second part of the training can be delivered remotely or in person.
+The second part of the training can be delivered remotely or in-person.
 This is a 3-hour training which builds on the preparatory work completed in part one.
 It offers the opportunity to think about the individual children and families coming to the group, review screening questionnaires and ‘walk through’ the first sessions of the group.

 Level 3 Module